Anandamayi Ma: Teachings

+Public image

+Anandamayi Ma was understood by her followers as the embodiment of Bliss, as a healer, and as the incarnation of the goddess Kali.
+She has active disciples in India today.
+The Muslim population of Kheora refer to her as "our own Ma".
+Blanc Schlamm, who was initiated as Atmananda in 1962 by Anandamayi Ma, helped translate Anandamayi Ma's teachings for a wider audience.

 She frequently referred to herself in the third person as either "this body" or "this little girl", which is a common spiritual practice in Hinduism in order to detach oneself from Ego.

 Paramhansa Yogananda wrote about her in his book Autobiography of a Yogi.
 His meeting with her is recounted in the chapter titled "The Bengali 'Joy-Permeated Mother'", where she explains her background:

 "Father, there is little to tell."
 She spread her graceful hands in a deprecatory gesture.
 "My consciousness has never associated itself with this temporary body.
 Before I came on this earth, Father, I was the same.
 As a little girl, I was the same.
 I grew into womanhood, but still I was the same.
 When the family in which I had been born made arrangements to have this body married, I was the same...
 And, Father, in front of you now, I am the same.
 Ever afterward, though the dance of creation change around me in the hall of eternity, I shall be the same."